wp-plugins/woocommerce-product-sort-and-display/readme.txt

 == Upgrade Notice ==

+= 1.0.5.1 =
+Update your plugin now for tweaks for full compatibility with WooCommerce Version 2.1.12

 = 1.0.5 =
 Upgrade now for 2 New Features, 2 framework code tweaks, 1 bug fix and full compatibility with WooCommerce version 2.1.11